nowakowskir/git-sniff/README.md

 ### Parameters to pass to sniffer command

-You can set additional parameters that will be pass to sniffer command.
+You can set additional parameters that will be passed to sniffer command.

 ```git config --add sniff.params <value>```